 When you’ve given birth in a hospital and it’s time to make your great escape back home with your newborn, you may think it’s as simple as going from A to B. After all, you’ve done the drive a fair few times.
 A couple of days ago, in fact.
 But oh no. It’s not as simple as grab-and-go.
 Because once it’s time to bring baby home, you ignite the mum-mode of travel.
 So what can new parents expect?

-Behold our handy guide to bringing baby home from the hospital in 19 easy steps.
+Behold our handy guide to bringing the baby home from the hospital in 19 easy steps.

 Step by step guide

 Before you can go, the midwife needs to discharge you.
 Baby needs a last looking over.
 And you will probably stand thisclose to the doctor to make sure everything is okay.